 Guimarães is a medium-sized city in Portugal.
-156830 inhabitants populate the city with population density of 651 inhabitants/km2, which is higher than continental country's average of 112 inhabitants/km2, reflecting the high urbanization of the municipality.
-There has a polycentric model of development, with 48 parishes (small local administration sites, each one has an elected president) managed by the mayor.
-There are also nine villas (bigger parishes).
+156830 inhabitants populate the city with population density of 651 inhabitants/km2.
 Guimarães is one of the most industrial municipalities in Portugal.
 Its primary industries are textiles, shoe industry and metalomechanics.
 While the city is maintaining its original secondary sector industries, such as textiles, shoe industry and cutleries, in the present day, creative industries in the central area are gaining importance.
-In 2019, a turnover of around €5,700 million characterized the sector, of which about €2400 million corresponded to the manufacturing industry.
 The functional urban area is 240955 km2

 Guimarães is considered to be a "diffuse territory, and one third of the population is located on the urban area, the generation of municipal solid waste (MSW) per capita increased between the past years.
-Waste management is typically a local competence; therefore, local actions are critical for effectively implementing the EU Waste Strategy.
-445 kg per person per year of waste generated in 2021, accounting for a total volume of 58000 tonnes generated, whereas 371 kg per capita came from the unsorted collection.
 In 2022, MSW, has decreased steeply, so Guimaraes needs to develop a strong strategy to reduce the MSW production, improve biowaste collection and reduce food waste in restaurants and in households.